jakemitchellxyz/bootstrap-social-buttons/README.md

 @import 'social-buttons';
 ```

+Finally, add the contents of `mixins/_buttons.scss` to the end of the corresponding Bootstrap mixin file.

 Then use the compiler of your choice to recompile the Bootstrap Scss down to CSS and you're good to go!

 ## Usage